 Case Report 2

-Lakshmi Mohan, a 54 year old female suffered a stroke and had paralyzed her right side of the body.
+Mrs. LM, a 54 year old female suffered a stroke and had paralyzed her right side of the body.
 In August 2016 she visited NeuroGen to take treatment for the same.
 When she came to us, she was completely dependent for all activities of day-to-day living.
 When we examined her she showed some abnormalities of tone in the muscles.
 Her speech was unclear.
-Her movement control was affected.
+Her voluntary movement was affected.
 She had profound weakness in the muscles of her right side.
-She was walking for a step with 2 peoples' assistance.
+She needed two people to assist her in walking.

 With the impairment caused by stroke she had pinned a lot of hope in stem cell therapy.
 She continued vigorous therapy post stem cell therapy.
 When we saw her three months later, she was a whole new individual.
 Her walking ability had significantly improved.
-She could walk independently with a cane.
+She could walk independently with a cane (minimal support).
 Her balance in standing and walking had improved greatly.
 Her movements of shoulder and elbow were more controlled and faster than before.
 Her stamina had improved.
 The tone abnormalities of the muscles had reduced.
 Her speech had become clearer.
 Her urine control had improved.
 Six months after stem cell therapy her improvements was consistent.
 Furthermore, her walking pattern had improved with an increased shoulder control.
 The abnormal tone had almost normalized.
 Balance was better.
 She started climbing stairs with minimal assistance.
-She completely stopped wetting her pants accidentally.
-She was very minimally dependent for her day-to-day activities.
-She was very eager to be independent again.
+Her bladder control had returned.
+She was minimally dependent for her day-to-day activities and was very eager to be completely independent again.
 She was very driven and motivated and complied with rehabilitation.
-Looking at the results from the first stem cell therapy she decided to do it again.
-7 months after the first stem cell therapy she underwent stem cell therapy once again.
+Looking at the results from the first stem cell therapy she decided to do it again, and 7 months after the first stem cell therapy she underwent stem cell therapy once again.